divergencetech/ethier/README.md

 2. Provide reusable Solidity functionality not covered by OpenZeppelin and, where appropriate, provide respective Go bindings with round-trip testing.

+## Versioning, stability, and production readiness

+ethier uses [Semantic Versioning 2.0.0](https://semver.org).
+As the major version is zero, the _API is open to hange without warning_.

+Contracts are very thoroughly tested but have not been subject to audit nor widespread use.
+Early adopters are not only welcome, but will be greatly appreciated.

 ## Why NPM if we're moving away from JavaScript?

 Although ethier intends to use Go as much as possible, users may not, and NPM